ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-vpc-routing.md

 Interconnectivity consists of multiple services and offerings that enable customers to connect from their remote network locations to {{site.data.keyword.cloud}} deployments and between workloads and services that run in {{site.data.keyword.cloud_notm}}.

 It can be divided into the following categories:
-- Interconnecting with on-premises networks.
+- Interconnecting with on-premises networks
-- Interconnecting VPCs and other {{site.data.keyword.cloud_notm}} infrastructure services.
+- Interconnecting VPCs and other {{site.data.keyword.cloud_notm}} infrastructure services

 The following diagram shows an overview of the interconnectivity solutions.